Census Dots

 Native American/Other

-Of the 1,860 places in Texas, Dayton Lakes is the 1796th most populous.
+Dayton Lakes is ranked the 1689th most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Dayton Lakes was ranked the 1796th most populous place in the 2020 Census.

 Dayton Lakes's White Population